Professor of Music

 Areas of Research/Interest

-acoustic, electroacoustic, and computer composition; models for analysis and criticism of contemporary art music and sonic art; theories of the avant-garde
+acoustic, electroacoustic, and computer composition; models for analysis and criticism of contemporary art music and sonic art; theories of the avant-garde, feminist theories of and through music

 International Computer Music Association; International Alliance for Women in Music; College Music Society; Society for Electro-Acoustic Music in the United States.